AHEA1102 Communication and Research Methods

 - Students are able to (1) clarify the main concepts of an assignment topic using reference sources; (2) select keywords representing the major concepts in an assignment topic; (3) distinguish between the various types of material (e; (4) g; (5) books, e-books, journals, book chapters, internet resources) and methods of access; (6) demonstrate an understanding of the purpose and coverage of different information access tools; (7) construct an appropriate search strategy for specified resources; (8) demonstrate knowledge of appropriate electronic sources; (9) recognise the need to critically evaluate information; (10) recognise the importance of citing sources and quoting accurately (avoiding plagiarism); (11) explain the rationale of referencing in the academic context; (12) know where to go to get further assistance; (13) identify the demands of differing assignment/assessment tasks; (14) identify the differing strategies to be applied to different assessment tasks; and (15) participate effectively in a team environment; and (14) orally present to a group of peers.

-- Typically this unit is assessed in the following ways: (1) library search exercise; (2) scientific report; (3) descriptive essay; (4) analytic essay; (5) one-hour short-answer examination; (6) one-hour multiple-choice examination; and (7) group tutorial presentation.
+- Indicative assessments in this unit are as follows: (1) library search exercise; (2) scientific report; (3) descriptive essay; (4) analytic essay; (5) one-hour short-answer examination; (6) one-hour multiple-choice examination; and (7) group tutorial presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.